nathreed/ROCate/README.md

 1. Install [Docker](https://www.docker.com/community-edition#/download).
 If you are a windows user and don't have Windows 10 Pro, you will need to install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
 **NOTE:** The docker stuff has not been tested with Docker Toolbox.
+2. Run `docker pull tomcat:9-jre8` and `docker pull mysql:latest` to download the images for the containers we need.
-2. Technically, you're done now.
+3. Technically, you're done now.
 Some notes:
 - You can start a Docker container running the server app by running `./gradlew startDockerContainer` (once Docker is running on your computer - you should just leave it running during work sessions).
 It will bind to port 8888.
 So you can go to `http://localhost:8888/rocate` in a web browser to interact with it.
 - You can stop the container with `./gradlew stopDockerContainer`.